-Jesus as miracle worker - healing miracles, nature miracles Jesus having power to change lives e.g. disciples The role of clergy in local and national churches e.g. vicar/minister/pastor/priest/ bishop/ Archbishop/Pope.
+Jesus having power to change lives e.g. disciples The role of clergy in local and national churches e.g. vicar/minister/pastor/priest/ bishop/ Archbishop/Pope.
 Expressions of Belief: The significance of rituals/objects/symbols associated with Christian worship, Christmas (including Advent and Epiphany), Easter (including Lent, Holy Week), Pentecost.
 How church buildings, symbolic objects and actions are used to express beliefs and feelings e.g. liturgical colours, special clothes, cross, candle, the rosary, praying.
 Impact of Belief: How belief in God will affect Christians e.g. their belief in life after death, going to church, praying.
 How Christians today live by a moral code based on the teaching of Jesus (love God and love your neighbour as yourself) and how this is demonstrated through their actions and attitudes by showing love, forgiveness, charity e.g. work of local churches, Christian charities such as CAFOD, Christian Aid, Salvation Army and individuals.
-How Christians show commitment and belonging to the Christian community e.g. going to worship, voluntary work within the church, giving money.
+How Christian show commitment and belonging to the Christian community e.g. going to worship, voluntary work within the church, giving money.

 Year 4 Spring 1

 History Geography Science

 Why were the Romans so powerful and what did we learn from them?
 Why did Emperor Claudius invade Britain?
-Identify and describe the modern-day countries of Europe and North Africa which formed part of the Roman Empire prior to the invasion of Britain by Emperor Claudius Understand through explanation the motives for Emperor Claudius to invade and occupy Britain in AD 43 Why did the Romans almost lose control of Britain?
+Identify and describe the modern-day countries of Europe and North Africa which formed part of the Roman Empire prior to the invasion of Britain by Emperor Claudius to invade and occupy Britain in AD 43 Why did the Romans almost lose control of Britain?
+(War with Boudica) Understand through explanation the motives for Emperor Claudius to invade and occupy Britain in AD 43 Why did the Romans almost lose control of Britain?
 (War with Boudica) Understand through explanation the motives for Emperor Claudius to invade and occupy Britain in AD 43 Compare and contrast the armies of Boudica and the British Roman governor Paulinus and predict the likely outcome of their battle and justify their decision Understand through explanation the difference between historical evidence and legends and folklore Why was it so important to Claudia Severa that her friend Sulpicia Lepidina came to visit her?
 Explain what the content of letters written in the first century tells us about the lives of high-status and wealthy Romans in Britain Why were Claudia and Sulpicia living at Vindolanda?
 (Hadrian's Wall) Identify and describe the main design features of Hadrian's Wall and explain why it proved necessary for Emperor Hadrian to order its construction in AD 122 How do we know so much about the towns the Romans built in Britain?
-No Geography Unit All living things and their Habitats Recognise that living things can be grouped in a variety of ways Explore and use classification keys to help group, identify and name a variety of living things in their local and wider environment Recognise that environments can change and that this can sometimes pose dangers to living things.
+Identify and describe the key features of the layout of typical Roman towns in Britain and explain why historians know so much about how they were designed and built No Geography Unit All living things and their Habitats Recognise that living things can be grouped in a variety of ways Explore and use classification keys to help group, identify and name a variety of living things in their local and wider environment Recognise that environments can change and that this can sometimes pose dangers to living things.
 Gather, record, classify and present data in a variety of ways to help in answering questions.
 Report on findings from enquiries, including oral and written explanations.
 Zoolab- enrichment session.

-explain why historians know so much about how they were designed and built of did the Romans organise gladiatorial games? • Describe what a gladiator was and what occurred at gladiatorial games • Explain who ianistae were and why they owned and trained gladiators in private schools -- --
+Describe what a gladiator was and what occurred at gladiatorial games Explain who ianistae were and why they owned and trained gladiators in private schools